rocqetry/rocqet/README.md

 but it only works properly for Linux systems with our plugin.

 Other [user interfaces](https://coq.inria.fr/user-interfaces.html) exist, but we haven't tested them with our plugin.
-Feel free to try it out.
+Feel free to try any of them out.

 ## Try It Out
 After building and installing a proof interface, you can now step